MA History and Archaeology

 We emphasise the importance of training in practical archaeological skills.

-You will have an opportunity to gain hands-on experience of artefact identification and analysis in practical sessions using artefacts from our own Vere Gordon Childe collection.
+You can gain hands-on experience of artefact identification and analysis in practical sessions using artefacts from our own Vere Gordon Childe collection.

-At the end of Year 1, you will complete three weeks of archaeological fieldwork.
-In later years of study you will also have the option to complete:
+At the end of Year 1, you will complete three weeks of archaeological fieldwork, with the option to undertake further fieldwork.

 In Year 1, you will study Archaeology 1A and Archaeology 1B.